Virtual Reality – The Future of Safety and Health Training

 January 6, 2020

-During the two-part study the behavior of participants was observed during two scenarios: an emergency evacuation in the event of a fire and a fuel leak.
-For both groups a VR headset with audio-visual elements was used.
-However, one group could also feel heat from three 2kW heaters, as well as smoke from a scent diffuser, creating a multi-sensory environment.
+During the two-part study, the behavior of participants was observed during two scenarios: an emergency evacuation in the event of a fire and a fuel leak.
+For both groups, a VR headset with audio-visual elements was used.
+However, one group could also feel the heat from three 2kW heaters, as well as smoke from a scent diffuser, creating a multi-sensory environment.

 The participants in the multi-sensory group showed a greater sense of urgency and were more likely to avoid the virtual fire.
 Whereas those in the audio-visual-only group treated the whole experience more like a game.

-The bottom line is that such virtual reality programs not only provide a more realistic feel of various real-life scenarios, but are also accompanied with business benefits.
-Virtual reality training solutions are a one-time investment for businesses which will enable them to deliver training at or near the workplace, at a time that is convenient to the employee, and without damage to costly equipment and machinery during training sessions.
+The bottom line is that such virtual reality programs not only provide a more realistic feel of various real-life scenarios but are also accompanied by business benefits.
+Virtual reality training solutions are a one-time investment for businesses that will enable them to deliver training at or near the workplace, at a time that is convenient to the employee, and without damage to costly equipment and machinery during training sessions.